Moore-Institute-4-Plastic-Pollution-Res/One4All/README.md

 ---

 #### Microplastic Image Explorer
-The Microplastic Image Explorer allows users to query microplastic images from our database by applying filters.
-Users can select more than one filter, ranging from citation, color, morphology, and/or polymer.
+The Microplastic Image Explorer allows users to query microplastic images from our database by selecting filters.
+Users can apply more than one filter from citation, color, morphology, and/or polymer.
 The code for the app is in [/inst/apps/microplastic_image_explorer](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/microplastic_image_explorer).

 - To get started with the tool, go to [openanalysis.org/microplastic_image_explorer](https://openanalysis.org/microplastic_image_explorer/).